Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 - Someone approaching retirement might lean toward an annuity trust that delivers a predictable monthly check.

-Work backward from your lifestyle burn rate, health expectations, and philanthropic timetable.
+Work backward from your lifestyle burn rate, health expectations, and philanthropic timetable as part of a broader estate and legacy planning process.

 Integrating with Other Planning Tools